Obsessive-Compulsive Behavior (OCD): A Comprehensive Exploration

 Definitions and Symptoms of Obsessive-Compulsive Behavior (OCD)

-Understanding Obsessive-Compulsive Behavior (OCD) involves familiarizing oneself with its definition, diagnostic criteria, as well as the nature of obsessions and compulsions.
+Understanding Obsessive-Compulsive Behavior (OCD) involves familiarizing oneself with its definition, and diagnostic criteria, as well as the nature of obsessions and compulsions.

-A. Definition and Diagnostic Criteria
+A. Definition and Diagnostic Criteria of OCD

 OCD is officially classified as an anxiety disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 The DSM-5 provides specific criteria for diagnosing OCD, which includes the presence of obsessions, compulsions, or both, that cause distress or impairment in functioning.
 These criteria are essential for clinicians to accurately identify and diagnose individuals with OCD.